Huda al-Naimi

 Huda al-Naimi (هدى النعيمي) is a medical physicist and writer from Qatar.

 Biography

-Al-Naimi grew up a small town near Doha and studied Physics at the University of Qatar.
-She moved to Cairo in 1990 in order to study for a Masters in Nuclear Physics at Ain Shams University.
+Al-Naimi grew up a small town near Doha and studied physics at the University of Qatar.
+She moved to Cairo in 1990 in order to study for a master's degree in Nuclear Physics at Ain Shams University.
 She continued her education and was awarded a doctorate from the University of Cairo in Medical Physics.

 Career

 In 2000, al-Naimi moved back to Qatar and took up a post as Director of Safety for the Hamad Medical Corporation (HMC).
 As part of her role at HMC, al-Naimi leads on their MENA-regional training on radiation safety.
 She has represented Qatar at a number of international meetings and conferences concerning radiation safety, including those led by the International Atomic Energy Agency and the United Nations Environment Programme.
 In 2013 she was President of the Qatar Medical Physics Society.